dylanmooney62/laravel-blog/content/blog/storing-posts.md

 Much of this is self explanatory.

-The notable being the unique which is used to ensure the title attribute is unique in the posts table.
+A notable one being unique which is used to ensure the title attribute is unique in the posts table.

 The exists validator which ensures the id being supplied matches a category with that id in the categories table.

 ## Validation Errors

 If the the form data is invalid.
-The user will be returned back to the same view and there will be an ```$errors``` variable returned.
+The user will be returned back to the same view and there will be an **$errors** variable returned.

 I can then check for and access this variable and display the appropriate messages.